braintree/litmus_paper/README.md

 The service:port argument means that the server will expose the data from the litmus check for `service` on `port` in HAProxy agent check format.
 For example, if you wanted to serve status information about `myapp` on port `8080`, and already had a service config for it, you'd pass `-s myapp:8080`.

 On the HAProxy server, add `agent-check agent-port 8080 agent-inter <seconds>s` to the config line for each server listed for that backend.
 This tells HAProxy to query port 8080 on the backend every `<seconds>` seconds for health information.
+See the [HAProxy agent check documentation](https://cbonte.github.io/haproxy-dconv/1.8/configuration.html#5.2-agent-check) for more details.

 ### REST API

+The REST API is the main way other services should interact with Litmus.
+For routes that take parameters, pass them as form parameters in the request body.

 - /
   * GET: Returns table with status of each service.